hephaestus-compiler-project/types-bug-study-artifact/README.md

 ./scripts/fetch/fetch.sh downloads $GH_TOKEN
 ```

-The command above executes the following six scripts
+The command above is a wrapper script
+that executes the following six scripts
 (which can be also executed as stand-alone tools).

 1. `scripts/fetch/fetch_groovy_bugs.py`